yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Camera/CSI2RX.rst

    auto-exposure/auto-white-balance algorithms and other pre-processing blocks.

-   You may have to stop the display server (weston) before running the below
+   You may have to stop the display manager before running the below pipelines:
-   pipelines:

    .. code-block:: console

-      $ systemctl stop weston.service
+      $ systemctl stop emptty

    Use the following pipeline for IMX219 1920x1080 RAW8 mode: